microsoft/PowerApps-Samples/component-framework/LinearInputControl/README.md

   - power-platform
   - power-apps
 page_type: sample
-description: "This sample component changes the user experience of interacting with numeric types on the form.
-Instead of typing in the numbers, the linear input component provides a linear slider using which the value of the attribute can be set on the form."
+description: "This sample changes the user experience of interacting with numeric types on a form in Microsoft Power Apps."
 ---

 # Linear Input Power Apps component framework sample

 ## Summary

-This sample component changes the user experience of interacting with numeric types on the form.
-Instead of typing in the numbers, the linear input component provides a linear slider using which the value of the attribute can be set on the form.
+This sample changes the user experience of interacting with numeric types on a form.
+Instead of typing in the numbers, the linear input component provides a linear slider , where the value of the attribute can be set on the form.

 ![Preview of the sample](https://learn.microsoft.com/power-apps/developer/component-framework/media/linear-input-control.png)